MistyKnives/MistyKnives/README.md

 ### ValTracker

 <p><a href="https://valtracker.xyz"><strong>ValTracker</strong></a> is a comprehensive and innovative Discord bot designed to enhance the gaming experience for Valorant players.
 It enables users to showcase their game stats, matches, and achievements directly to their Discord community.
-With ValTracker, players can effortlessly share their latest game highlights, track performance over time, and engage with friends like never before.</p>
+With ValTracker, players can effortlessly share their latest game highlights, track performance over time, and engage with friends like never before.<br><br><a href="https://discord.gg/924SGkhSbs"><strong>Join the ValTracker Discord now!</strong></a>

 <h3>GitHub Stats</h3>